It is less than obvious how to connect a Commodore 64 to a modern television, especially if your C-64 didn’t come with the cables or the manual.

 That RCA port sends out a modulated RF signal, not a standard video signal.
 To use that port, you need a switchbox that connects to your TV antenna.
 Commodore used the same switchbox as Atari, so you may have one laying around or be able to find one in a box of ancient computer and videogame cables.
 Those switchboxes used to be a standard item at Radio Shack, so you may get lucky there.
 Or there’s always Ebay.

 If your TV has a round antenna connector rather than a two-wire connector, you’re in luck.
 All you need is a converter.
-Radio Shack part number 278-276 is equivalent, but it’s cheaper at Amazon.
+Radio Shack part number 278-276 is equivalent if you want to get it today, but it’s cheaper at Amazon.
 If you go to Radio Shack, ask for that part number specifically–if you ask for a part to connect a Commodore to a television, don’t expect to get far.
 Incidentally, that same part also works with Atari consoles (Atari 2600, anyone?) and 8-bit computers like the Atari 400 and 800.

 But that’s not your only option, and today, it’s not even the best option.
 Near that plug, you’ll find a round DIN-type plug.
 On most C-64s and the C-128, it has 8 pins.
 On the very early versions of the C64, it has 5 pins.

 Commodore video cables have the proper DIN plug on one end and RCA plugs on the other.
 If it has two plugs, it’ll plug right into the composite video and audio plugs on the front of most modern televisions or VCRs.
 The color codes should even match.
 If the video cable has three plugs, what you have is actually separated composite, an early implementation of S-Video.
-No problem; get a Y-adapter from Radio Shack with a male connector on one end and two female jacks on the other end, plug the red and yellow RCA plugs from the Commodore cable into that, and then plug the adapter into the video plug on your TV.
+No problem; get a Y-adapter such with a male connector on one end and two female jacks on the other end (Radio Shack part # 274-881), plug the red and yellow RCA plugs from the Commodore cable into that, and then plug the adapter into the video plug on your TV.